iodigital-com/io-technology/data/blog/vite-as-alternative-to-webpack-in-symfony-applications.md

 ## Best of both worlds

-If you are working on a project with a team op frontend- and backend developers, this way of working might be very interesting.
-The frontenders will be able to develop (not so) little Vue apps outside of Symfony.
+If you are working on a project with a team of frontend- and backend developers, this way of working might be very interesting.
+The frontenders will be able to develop Vue apps outside of Symfony.
 Because your are still running your dev-server during development, it'll still be possible to just surf to `https://localhost:3000` and just develop your frontend like you normally do.
 When using multiple apps, just navigate to `https://localhost:3000/app1/` (don't forget the trailing slash) and you're set.

 Let me know what works for you.
 All tips and tricks are welcome!